ChristianJason22042004/ChristianJason22042004/README.md

 🤝 I’m looking for guidance and collaboration on Innovative Web Projects and AI-driven Solutions.

-💬 Ask me about Frontend & Backend Development, Python GUI apps, REST APIs, SQL/NoSQL Databases, Docker, and Debugging.
+💬 Ask me about Frontend & Backend Development, Python GUI apps, REST APIs, SQL/NoSQL Databases and Debugging.

 📫 How to reach me: christianjason2204@gmail.com